Hellalive

 Hellalive is the first live album by American heavy metal band Machine Head.

 The album was released to fulfill Machine Head's commitment to Roadrunner Records (the band released Through the Ashes of Empires shortly after).
 Former Vio-lence guitarist Phil Demmel is present on "None But My Own" and "The Burning Red", in place of Ahrue Luster, due to these songs being taken from 2002's Full Force Festival and by that time Luster had left the band.
 Demmel filled in, as is credited in the liner notes to "Hellalive" and he later joined the band as permanent lead guitarist.
 As of 2012 the album has sold over 38,000 copies in the United States and an estimated 78,000 copies worldwide since its 2003 release.

+In a retrospective, Robb Flynn noted that Adam Duce originally suggested the title "Let's Roll", in reference to the phrase's use on United Airlines Flight 93, but eventually named it "Hellalive" as a double entendre for "hell alive" and "hella live", which Flynn in hindsight called "idiotic" and nonsensical.